bkuhlmann/auther/README.md

   - *name* - Required.
 The account name that uniquely identifies the account.
   - *encrypted_login* - Required.
 The encrypted account login.
   - *encrypted_password* - Required.
 The encrypted account password.
   - *paths* - Required.
-The array of blacklisted paths for which only this account has access to.
+The array of excluded paths for which only this account has access to.
   - *authorized_url* - Optional.
 The URL to redirect to upon successful authorization.
 Authorized redirection works in the order defined:
-    - The blacklisted path (if requested prior to authorization but now authorized).
+    - The excluded path (if requested prior to authorization but now authorized).
-    - The authorized URL (if defined and the blacklisted path wasn't requested).
+    - The authorized URL (if defined and the excluded path wasn't requested).
     - The root path (if none of the above).
   - *deauthorized_url* - Optional.
 The URL to redirect to upon successful deauthorization (i.e.
     logout).
 Deauthorized redirections works as follows (in the order defined):